jpeterbaker/online_bg_tools/README.txt

 To test the bookmarklet,

-1) Navigate the browser to any SDG game page (Play Page of Archive Page)
+1) Navigate the browser to any SDG game page (a Play Page or Archive Page)
 2) Click the bookmark
 3) Ensure that the page for that game of the opposite type has been opened